openmrs/openmrs-module-emrmonitor/README.md

 - Visualize metrics in a tree hierarchy, based on dot notation
 - Clean up javascript and CSS as needed

+* Groovy support in ConfigurableMetricProducer

 * Do not sync these tables

-* ConfigurableMetricProducer: would load xml/other files from somewhere in the .OpenMRS directory, parse these, and allow for executing things like:
-- SQL queries
-- Runtime commands on the underlying O/S
-- Groovy scripts
-}

 * Task to clean up history of log files or reports (if desired, to save space)